| I discovered electronics in 1963, when I was eleven,

 of a 1976 newspaper halftone, so alas, only so much can be done

+with it!)
 Frye was licensed as W9EGV in the 1920s, and graduated from

 Logansport High School in 1930.
 Most people have assumed that he